conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 In the `autoManaged` mode, topics created by users will auto-extend the configuration (for example to honour the request `retention.ms`).
 As a result, if one users asks for a compacted topic with a retention of -1 (infinite), all other compacted topics associated with the concentration rule are now with infinite retention.
 :::

-Then, you can create a concentrated topic by matching the `pattern` mentioned in your concentration rule.
+You can now create a concentrated topic by matching the `pattern` mentioned in your concentration rule.

 ```sh
 kafka-topics \